 He said, “All right,” but he was pretty uncertain.

-Five to six months later, he started his coaching business.
-Within 90 to 120 days of when he started, he went out and launched his first program and got 10 clients to join for $5,000 each.
+Five to six months after he left, he started his coaching business.
+Within 90 to 120 days, he went out, launched his first program, and got 10 clients to join for $5,000 each.
 Within two months, he went out and launched his first seminar with nine or ten people signed up.

-Now here’s why Alex is one of my business motivational stories.
-He’s a guy who can’t speak and has a stutter.
-He gets in the flow of speaking, and his stutter sometimes disappears.
-It comes back a little bit.
-But then, there he was on the stage in front of nine to ten people speaking for two and a half days, and he made $71,000 in sales.
+He was on the stage in front of these nine or ten people speaking for two and a half days, and he made $71,000 in sales.

-Do you have your success short stories?
+What is your favorite success story as a coach or speaker?
 Inspire others by sharing it in the comments below.